raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

-While wearing these dark lenses, you have darkvision out to a range of 60 feet.
-If you already have darkvision, wearing the goggles increases its range by 60 feet.
+While wearing these dark lenses, you have darkvision out to a range of 18.0m.
+If you already have darkvision, wearing the goggles increases its range by 18.0m.

 # Magic Items (H)